sensu/sensu-docs/content/sensu-go/5.0/reference/checks.md

 ### Check commands

-Each Sensu check definition defines a **command** and the **interval** at which it should be executed.
-Check commands are executable commands which will be executed by the Sensu agent.
+Each Sensu check definition specifies a command and the schedule at which it should be executed.
+Check commands are executable commands that are executed by a Sensu agent.

 A command may include command line arguments for controlling the behavior of the command executable.
-Most Sensu check plugins provide support for command line arguments for reusability.
+Many common checks are available as assets and support command line arguments so different check definitions can use the same executable.

 Sensu advises against requiring root privileges to execute check commands or scripts.
 The Sensu user is not permitted to kill timed out processes invoked by the root user, which could result in zombie processes.

 #### How and where are check commands executed?